osteel/closed-by-default/README.md

 # Closed-by-Default Principle

-Companion repository for the presentation on the Closed-by-Default Principle.
+Companion repository for presentations on the Closed-by-Default Principle.

 ## What is it?

 The Closed-by-Default Principle is a mindset for writing code that assumes everything should start out as constrained as possible, and only be opened up when there’s a concrete, proven need.

-For instance, instead of leaving methods `public`, classes inheritable, or properties mutable “just in case”, you declare them `final`, `private`, `readonly`, or strongly typed by default.
-This reduces the “cognitive surface” of your code: fewer paths to explore, fewer assumptions to keep in mind, and fewer opportunities for misuse.
+For instance, instead of leaving methods `public`, classes inheritable, or properties mutable _just in case_, you declare them `final`, `private`, `readonly`, or strongly typed by default.
+This reduces the _cognitive surface_ of your code: fewer paths to explore, fewer assumptions to keep in mind, and fewer opportunities for misuse.

 When change is required, you deliberately open a piece of code by loosening a restriction, signalling to future developers that it was an intentional choice.
 Over time, this practice produces code bases that are safer, clearer, and easier to evolve – because openness is the exception, not the rule.